jean-roland/LCSF_Doc/index.md

 ### Standard representation

-Below are the standard sizes for the different message components:
+Below is the standard representation for the different LCSF message components:
-* Protocol id: 16 bits, `0xFFFF` reserved for lcsf error protocol.
+* Protocol id: `16 bits`, `65534` possible values - `0xFFFF` reserved for lcsf error protocol.
-* Command id: 16 bits.
+* Command id: `16 bits`, `65535` possible values.
+* Attribute number: `16 bits`, up to `65535` attributes per command.
-* Attribute id: 15 bits.
+* Attribute id: `15 bits`, `32767` possible values.
-* Complexity flag.
-1 bit.
+* Complexity flag. `1 bit`, `2` values - `0` indicates a simple attribute and `1` a complex attribute.
-* Payload size: 16 bits.
+* Payload size: `16 bits`, up to `65535` sub-attributes or bytes of data.
-* Data payload: User defined.
+* Data payload: User defined, in the limit of the payload size capabilities.

+This means that small message sizes are:
+* Simple command: `6 bytes`.
+* Command with a simple attribute: `10 bytes + payload size`.

-If this representation doesn't suit your application, you can make a custom one.
+If this representation doesn't suit your application, you can choose a custom one.
 In the future, other representations may be supported by the LCSF environment.

 ### Protocol Versioning